jagsrj/ClickThroughRatePrediction/README.md

 In online advertising, CTR is a very important metric for evaluating ad performance.
 CTR prediction systems are thus essential and widely used for sponsored search and real-time bidding.

+As part of this assignment, you are required to predict whether a user will click on an ad or not.
+A classification method usually designed to solve such problems is best suited here.